winbench/bench/docs/content/guide/setup.md

 Bench is installed and upgraded with a [bootstrap file][], which downloads the archive `Bench.zip` with the Bench system files, extracts its content in the Bench root directory, and starts the [Bench CLI][] with the [initialization mode][] and the [setup mode][].
-The custom configuration is left untouched if it is already exists;
+The custom configuration is left untouched if it already exists;
 otherwise it can be initialized from a template or from a Git repository.
 <!--more-->